An unusual but utterly delicious jam, with flavors that work surprisingly well together!

 - 1 sachet vanilla sugar (about 8 grams)

 Toast the almond slivers in a dry skillet on medium-high heat until they start to brown and you can start to smell them.

 Drain the beetroot and discard the liquid.
 Drain the lychees but keep the syrup.

 Roughly chop the drained lychees and do the same with the beetroot.

 Put chopped lychees, chopped beetroot, lychee syrup, jam sugar, and vanilla sugar into a pot.
 Turn the heat to medium-high and keep stirring until your mixture starts to bubble.
 Let it cook and bubble for 5 minutes and stir occasionally to prevent it from catching at the bottom of your pan.

 Add the almond slivers and give a good stir.

 Spoon into sterilized jars till you reach the rim and seal while boiling hot.

 Place the jars upside down on your counter and let cool!
 Done!
 You made delicious jam!

-PS: This recipe is inspired by the idea that beet root shares chemical flavor compounds with litchi and almonds.
+PS: This recipe is inspired by the idea that beetroot shares chemical flavor compounds with litchi and almonds.
 That’s why they work so well together.
-Check out James Briscione’s book The Flavor Matrix on food pairing if you are interesting in digging deeper into this!
+Check out James Briscione’s book The Flavor Matrix on food pairing if you are interested in digging deeper into this!